donohuee1/beer_buddies_app/README.md

 ![beerbuddies](http://topwines.ro/wp-content/uploads/2016/04/o-BEER-CHEERS-facebook.jpg)

 ####1.
 Project Description
-  -An app where users can post a suggested hang out at a local bar on a certain date/time.
-  -Other users can then reply with comments and/or RSVP for the meet up.
+An app where users can post a suggested hang out at a local bar on a certain date/time.
+Other users can then reply with comments and/or RSVP for the meet up.

 ####2.
 User Stories
 [Link to Trello] (https://trello.com/b/94HGeJtc/wdi-sm-43-project-2)